-A 2% (2020: 2%) strengthening of the Ringgit Malaysia against the following currencies at the end of the reporting period would have increased/(decreased) post-tax profit or loss by the amounts shown below.
+A 2% (2021: 2%) strengthening of the Ringgit Malaysia against the following currencies at the end of the reporting period would have increased/(decreased) post-tax profit or loss by the amounts shown below.
 This analysis is based on foreign currency exchange rate variances that the Group and the Company considered to be reasonably possible at the end of the reporting period.
 This analysis assumes that all other variables, in particular interest rates, remained constant and ignores any impact of forecasted sales and purchases.
+A 2% (2021: 2%) weakening of the following currencies against RM would have the equal but opposite effect to the amounts shown below, on the basis that all other variables remain constant.